Laurel, Montana: Infrastructure

+Intermountain Health maintains a medical clinic in Laurel.
+Hospital care is provided in nearby Billings.

 Public safety

 Police department

 The Laurel Police Department is a member of the Montana Law Enforcement Testing Consortium (MTLETC).
 Rick Musson was promoted to the position of Chief of Police in August 1998, a position which he continues to hold.

 The Laurel Police Department occasionally accepts applications from individuals who would like to volunteer their time to serve and protect the community.
 The LPD has had a reserve program for over 35 years.